saranguiz/ml-sagemaker-pipeline/deployment/README.md

 It's also important to:
 * Provide permissions to access Sagemaker
-* Update the script code with the corresponding endpoint name
+* Update the script code with the corresponding endpoint name and deploy it
-* Test the lambda function once deployed passing different urls as this JSON schema (output from API Gateway):
+* Test the lambda function passing different urls using the following JSON schema (output from API Gateway):

 ```
 {